2019 saw the 400th anniversary of the transatlantic slave trade. The EU,

 This is the background in which my character, Nigel Swann, Temporary Contract Worker for research-group-partnership’s subsidiary Apology Services came to life.
 Now, Nigel travels the world and tries to find out what, if anything, the British should apologise for now that they have escaped the clutches of the European Union.

 The first iteration of this work was developed with Ariel Bronz during the International Exposure of Israeli Theatre in Tel Aviv.
 Further performances have been given in Amsterdam, Brussels, Paris and London.
-I am Sorry tours to Berlin in February 2020.
+I am Sorry toured to Berlin in February 2020.

 You may also like